 The Cultural Significance and Symbolism of Nasturtium Flowers

-In general, Nasturtium flowers carry the symbolism of strength, purity, and strong emotion.
+In general, Nasturtium flowers symbolize strength, purity, and intense emotion.
 It’s commonly connected with patriotism or the urge to fight for what one believes in.

 This meaning has carried through the years since Swedish botanist Carl Linnaeus first proposed it.
 He thought the red and orange flowers looked like bloodstained shields or helmets held on spear-like stalks.

-Ironically, another important meaning of the flower is linked to a scientific principle instead.
-The botanist’s daughter Elizabeth Linnaeus noticed the red flowers appeared to flash at twilight.
+Ironically, another vital meaning of the flower is linked to a scientific principle instead.
+The botanist’s daughter, Elizabeth Linnaeus noticed the red flowers appeared to flash at twilight.
 This gave way to the discovery of the Elizabeth Linnaeus Phenomenon, which is a strobe-like visual effect caused by red and blue or dark green colors being paired together.